The most powerful force in the world is a

 Olfactory membranes contain millions of nerve endings causing the sense of smell to be the acutest of all senses.
 Inhaling oils triggers a chain of internal reactions with a wide range of results from the release of endorphins (powerful mood-elevating substances that reduce pain and stimulate sexual feelings) to boosting the immune system.

-Smells also cause the release of other neurotransmitters including encephalitis which reduces pain, produces pleasant euphoric sensations and creates a feeling of well-being, and serotonin, a relaxing and calming substance.
+Smells also cause the release of other neurotransmitters including endorphins which reduces pain, produces pleasant euphoric sensations and creates a feeling of well-being, and serotonin, a relaxing and calming substance.

 Accessing the limbic system with oils gives one amazing control over functions of the mind and body.
 Since most therapeutic grade oils smell good, it is a fun way to put the zest back into your life.